Edinburgh-Genome-Foundry/DnaCauldron/docs/ref.rst

         StickyEndRecord["StickyEndRecord<br/>(BioPython record with StickyEndSeq sequence)"]
         AssemblyMix
         RestrictionLigationMix
-        FragmentsCycles
         StickyEnd-->|can be found at the end of...| StickyEndSeq;
         StickyEndSeq-->StickyEndRecord;
-        StickyEndRecord -->|several can be grouped into...| FragmentsCycle AssemblyMix  --> |is base class of...| RestrictionLigationMix RestrictionLigationMix -->|computes digestions resulting in...| StickyEndRecord
+        StickyEndRecord -->|several can be grouped into...| FragmentsChain AssemblyMix  --> |is base class of...| RestrictionLigationMix RestrictionLigationMix -->|computes digestions resulting in...| StickyEndRecord
-        FragmentsCycle --> |fragments are assembled together into a...| Biopython-SeqRecord style Biopython-SeqRecord fill:#fff;
+        FragmentsChain --> |fragments are assembled together into a...| Biopython-SeqRecord style Biopython-SeqRecord fill:#fff;